clearlytech/olympics-api/public/api-doc.md

 FORMAT: 1A

 # Olympic Medals API

+**NOTE:** this documentation exists for posterity, but as the sochi2014 website is no longer active, this application is also non-functioning.
+It remains here for posterity.
+See the [original blog post](http://www.clearlytech.com/2014/02/08/building-simple-olympic-medals-api/) for more information.

 Olympic Medals API publishes a JSON payload containing the current medal count for the [Sochi 2014](http://www.sochi2014.com/en) Olympic Games.
 The full source code for this API is [available on GitHub](http://www.github.com/clearlytech/olympics-api)

 # Group Medals